mosssymosss/formula-db/README.md

+While in the directpry of the project, run

+    uvicorn app.main:app --reload

+then open you browser and go to

+    API_BASE_URL/home

+you will have access to the full ui

 Run the populate_db_random.py to populate the database with random data

 It takes command line arguments to specify the number of drivers, circuits and races it should generate